TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 There are lesser shrines throughout the city.

-## Hope's Ingress
+### Hope's Ingress

 This is where new souls enter Mount Celestia.

+> In the middle of a beautiful gardens, you reach a square of steps
+> leading down.
+In the centre of the square is a building.
+>
+> Near the building, a few dozen of Hound Archons stand, welcoming
+> people and talking, a Deva flies overhead.
+>
+> Hundreds of people stand at the top of the stairs, all around.
+People
+> leave the building and walk up the steps.
+They sing and shout and
+> chant: "Sing in exultation, spirit, Mount Celestia welcomes you.
+Go,
+> live in peace, in the Triad's creation!"

-The administrators here know Faurin's location and will warn the player characters that they will not be allowed entrance, as they have not died and are not in need of the Cavern of Starts.
+The Deva, Sariel, knows of Faurin's location but will warn the player characters that they will not be allowed entrance, as they have not died and are not in need of the Cavern of Starts.
+They will also mention that somebody else had been here recently and asked about this also.

 ## Shrine to Lathander